 Since as of yet no investments have been allowed to develop a Palestinian Dead Sea minerals processing industry, the counterfactual was developed based on the equivalent industries in Israel and Jordan as explained in the main text of this report.
 The value added was calculated as the average of value added generated by these industries in Israel and Jordan.
 Provided that, in particular in Israel, a number of products have been developed whose production is not strictly dependent on the access to the Dead Sea mineral resources, the estimates generated for this report exclude the value of such sophisticated products.
-Instead, the estimates presented herein assume the extraction of Dead Sea minerals and the production of less sophisticated derivative products (e.g. bromine based flame retardants).
+Instead, the estimates presented herein assume the extraction of Dead Sea minerals and the production of less sophisticated derivative products (for example bromine-based flame retardants).

-The data to calculate the relevant value added generated by the relevant Israeli and Jordanian companies was primarily obtained from the public financial statements of those companies for 2012.
+The data to calculate the relevant value added generated by the relevant Israeli and Jordanian companies were primarily obtained from the public financial statements of those companies for 2012.
 The estimates of value added were made separately for the potash production on one hand and the production of bromine, bromine derivatives, and magnesium on the other hand.

-The value added for potash production in Israel was estimated as follows: total ICL revenues from potash sales in 2012 were reduced by revenues earned based on potash production outside of Israel to obtain potash revenues generated in Israel alone.
-The ratio of total potash sales/potash sales based on Dead Sea production (Israel) was multiplied by the operating profit resulting from total potash sales.
+The value added for potash production in Israel was estimated as follows: Total Israeli Chemicals Ltd (ICL) revenues from potash sales in 2012 were reduced by revenues earned based on potash production outside of Israel to obtain potash revenues generated in Israel alone.
+The ratio of total potash sales/ potash sales based on Dead Sea production (Israel) was multiplied by the operating profit resulting from total potash sales.
 Employment compensation and amortization costs were added to the above estimate.
-These were calculated based on the available data for ICL employment compensation and amortization costs were not equally labor intensive.
+These were calculated based on the available data for ICL employment compensation and amortization costs, by multiplying each of those numbers with the share of Dead Sea Potash revenues to total ICL revenues.
 This is a simplification as different segments of ICL's business are not equally labor intensive.
 However, these two figures make up only about 25 percent of the total value added, which would mute the impact of errors in the allocation of labor costs on the overall estimate.
-Details on how the value added for potash production in Israel and Jordan has been calculated are shown in the table below.
+Details on how the value added for potash production in Israel and Jordan has been calculated are shown in the table A.1.
 Then, the potential for the Palestinian potash industry has been estimated as the average of the Israeli and Jordanian industries, which is equal to USD 642 million.